richardforjoejnr/richardforjoejnr/README.md

-- 👋 Hi, I’m @richardforjoesky
+- 👋 Hi, I’m @richardforjoe
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...tech, photography, design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...concourse ci
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...cypress automatin , pipelines, open source projects
-- 📫 How to reach me ...
+- 📫 How to reach me ...twitter: rforjoe

 <!---
 richardforjoesky/richardforjoesky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.